-The Henry County Water Authority installed an average of 110 new meters per month throughout fiscal year 2022.
-The graph below is the number of Authority water customers from 1992 to 2022.
+The Henry County Water Authority installed 254 new meters throughout fiscal year 2023.
+The graph below is the number of Authority water customers from 1993 to 2023.

-It is reasonable to expect that the County will continue to grow at a brisk pace.
+Although the pace of growth has slowed over the past year, it is reasonable to expect continued overall growth.
 Housing is more affordable in the County than it is in much of the Atlanta area, and there is a great amount of undeveloped land in the County.
 Interstate 75 runs through the middle of the County from north to south, providing direct access to Atlanta and to the Atlanta airport.
-Developers and builders continued to build in the County even during the worst of the Coronavirus shut-downs earlier this calendar year.
 As the number of houses continues to increase, more retail businesses will be attracted to the County.